-The children make an igloo and say the /i/ sound when they see the letter I in words such as iguana, inchworm, and infant.
+Tell the children that they will make an igloo and say the short /i/ sound when they see the letter I in words such as iguana, inchworm, and infant.

 Inspect the i pictures

-- Help the children make an igloo by turning a white box, plastic bowl or cup upside down, attaching the igloo graphic then cutting out a door on the dotted line.
+- Help the children make an igloo by turning a white box, plastic bowl or cup upside down, attaching the igloo graphic (found below), then cutting out a door on the dotted line.

-- Place picture cards of words around the room.
+- Place the picture cards (found below) around the room.